edubart/nelua-lang/docs/pages/libraries.md

 Argument `K` is the key type for the hash map.
 Argument `V` is the value type for the hash map.
-Argument `HashFunc` is a function to hash a key, in case absent then a default hash function is used.
+Argument `HashFunc` is a function to hash a key, in case absent then `hash.hash` is used.
 Argument `Allocator` is an allocator type for the container storage, in case absent then then `DefaultAllocator` is used.

+---

 <a href="/diffs/" class="btn btn-outline-primary btn-lg float-right">Differences >></a>